-People everywhere want to be freed from leadership styles and management models that continue to make them feel like slaves to the machine.
-Peter Senge’s modern Machine Metaphor (discussed in Part 3 of this series) describes an institutionalized cookie-cutter model that can be seen in every business sector from schools to corporations to healthcare.
+People everywhere want to be freed from leadership styles and management models that continue to make them feel like slaves to machines.
+Peter Senge’s modern Machine Metaphor (discussed in Part 3 of this series) describes an institutionalized cookie-cutter model that can be seen in every business sector, from schools to corporations to healthcare.
 So how can learning more about Henry Ford’s practices and the machine metaphor teach us about the employee engagement challenges today?

 What made Ford different from other industrialists of the time and from the robber barons of the late Nineteenth century was his paternalistic care and desire to create a better life for his worker.
-Ford embarked upon an even larger social vision to rehabilitate the working-class.
-He began by instituting The-Five-Dollar-Day, which at the time shocked many because of the unprecedented decision to increase the wages of his workers to double that of the car industry standard at the time.
-It was a move which increased productivity.
+Ford embarked upon an even larger social vision to rehabilitate the working class.
+He began by instituting the The-Five-Dollar-Day, which at the time shocked many because of the unprecedented decision to increase the wages of his workers to double that of the car industry standard at the time.
+It was a move that increased productivity.

 Ford set up a ‘Sociological Department’ to teach, on the one hand, behaviors that Ford felt would make better people, such as how much money to save, how much to spend, how to stay clean, and what children should do.
 On the other hand, the department was a strong arm for compliance and risk management that would, as Ford wrote, “guard against an employee’s prosperity injuring Ford’s efficiency.”